 Your eye care specialist at Ophthalmology Physicians & Surgeons, PC conducts a comprehensive eye exam to determine if your vision changes are due to diabetic retinopathy.

 Your eye care specialist also assesses for vision loss by comparing your old eyewear prescription to your current vision needs.
 If necessary, your specialist may also perform retinal photography and fluorescein angiography to check the current status of your retina if a detachment has occurred.

-Our doctors at Ophthalmology Physicians & Surgeons, PC provide laser treatment and vitrectomy to treat diabetic retinopathy.
-Also known as photocoagulation, lasers can be used to stop blood and fluid leakage from the blood vessels into the retina.
+The eye care specialists at Ophthalmology Physicians & Surgeons, PC provide laser treatment and vitrectomy to treat diabetic retinopathy.
+Also known as photocoagulation, your specialist uses the laser to stop blood and fluid leakage from the blood vessels in your retina and removes the fluid.

-If retinal detachment has occurred, or if there is significant blockage within the center of the eye, the doctor will use specialized tools to remove blood, vitreous gel, and scar tissue.
+If you have a retinal detachment, or there is significant blockage within the center of your eye, your specialist at Ophthalmology Physicians & Surgeons, PC uses tools to remove the blood, vitreous gel, and scar tissue to improve eye health.